Ruby Gillman, Teenage Kraken: Box office

 Ruby Gillman, Teenage Kraken grossed $15.7 million in the United States and Canada, and $30.5 million in other territories, for a worldwide gross of $46.2 million.
-The film is the second-lowest-grossing film from DreamWorks Animation after Spirit Untamed in 2021, and was considered by analysts to be a box-office failure.
+The film is the second-lowest-grossing film from DreamWorks Animation after Spirit Untamed in 2021, and was considered by analysts to be a box-office bomb.

 In the United States and Canada, Ruby Gillman, Teenage Kraken was released alongside Indiana Jones and the Dial of Destiny.
 The film made $2.3 million on its first day, including $725,000 from Thursday night previews.
 The film debuted with $5.5 million, becoming DreamWorks Animation's lowest-grossing opening weekend of any of their feature films to date.
 The film's sixth-place finish also made it the studio's lowest-ranking three-day opening weekend, tying with Sinbad: Legend of the Seven Seas (2003).
 Several publications attributed the reasons for its low opening to the film's limited three-month marketing, unclear target age group, an original film not based on an existing IP, its title, the trailers, and competition from Spider-Man: Across the Spider-Verse and Elemental.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while PostTrak reported 68% of filmgoers gave it a positive score.

 Peter Debruge of Variety gave the film a positive review, writing, "South Park veteran Pam Brady, who shares screenwriting credit with Brian C. Brown and Elliott DiGuiseppi, brings all kinds of funny ideas to the film, which DeMicco does an admirable job of executing.
 But there's a simpler, more sincere movie underneath it all that seems to be taunting audiences, like a glowing shape from deep below."
 Tara McNamara of Common Sense Media gave the film 4 out of 5 stars, writing: "A parenting gold mine, this literal fish out of water story is completely entertaining and enjoyable for all ages, with plenty of positive messages.
 The message to kids can be applied in a variety of ways: "shine your light"."
 Kate Erbland of IndieWire gave the film a C+, and wrote in her review, "Kids are always in need of gracious tales about the power of being yourself in a world not necessarily built to embrace differences and stories like "Ruby Gillman, Teenage Kraken" can do that, with fun to spare.
 But why not get more splashy?"